oamat/nodejs/notifyPlatform/mq/mqsms/README.md

   $ docker run -d --name redis -p 6379:6379 redis
   $ rdcli -h 192.168.99.100  (the docker IP) (redis-cli for testing: npm install redis )
        # ping

-You can use postman for valid requests to the API (test API.postman_collection.json is the config collection postman file),'url' is a variable and it needs initialize in enviroments